madeleineforbes/gwenbell.com/content.md

 Stream
 ======

++ **23 Apr** I just watched the first episode of The Wire.
+Ambivalent, but wanting to like it.
 + **23 Apr** News!
-Name change, cover update and three new chapters.
+Name change, cover update and three new pieces added.
 [Git Commit: Love on the Command Line](http://git.gwenbell.com).
 (Formerly Git for Publishers.)
 Now with more furry sex!
 + **23 Apr** Elsa Walsh on [the 'good enough life'](http://www.washingtonpost.com/opinions/why-women-should-embrace-a-good-enough-life/2013/04/18/4b2b086c-a5db-11e2-a8e2-5b98cb59187f_print.html) - hell yes.
 + **22 Apr** Hey, Kentaro.
 If you read this, please be in touch!
 I'm [gwen@gwenbell.com](mailto:gwen@gwenbell.com).
 + **22 Apr** Holy bajillion new happenings!